 The Where Life Grows program was set up with the objective to empower shea collecting women, create socio-economic value in their communities, and conserve and regenerate the shea landscape in the region.

 One of the key sourcing areas for Bunge Loders Croklaan is centered around the Nasia community, in the northern part of Ghana.
-During 2021 we video-documented the daily activities of these women.
-We follow them during their days of shea picking, shea processing, training and farming.
-The videos provide insight how our program positively impacts their livelihoods.
+During 2021 and 2022 we video-documented the daily activities of these women.
+We follow them during their days of shea picking, shea processing, training and dry season farming.
+The video series provide insight how our program positively impacts their livelihoods.

 Watch the videos here:

 Did you know that the Shea tree, that grows in the West African Savannah park lands, is known as the "Tree of Life"?
 The shea nut from this tree is used to make shea butter, which is known for its nourishing properties and used as an ingredient in food and personal care products.

 Shea is more than just a product, it turns life into purposeful living, helping the communities of its place of origin thrive.
 West-African communities rely on the shea industry for their livelihoods.
 Cooperative groups primarily comprised of and led by women do most of the shea nut collection and represent an integral part of the shea supply chain.
 This in turn strengthens the position of these women, empowering them to transform their own lives, the lives of their children, families and their entire communities.